About COVID-19 EU PolicyWatch

 Eurofound’s COVID-19 EU PolicyWatch collates information on the responses of government and social partners to the crisis, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.
-The aims are:
+It aims to:

-- to give an overview of policy measures introduced in EU Member States (as well as Norway and the United Kingdom which also participate in Eurofound’s network of correspondents.)
+- give an overview of policy measures introduced in EU Member States (as well as Norway and the United Kingdom which also participate in the Network of Eurofound Correspondents.)

-- to create a shared pool of information for Eurofound, its stakeholders and users
+- create a shared pool of information for Eurofound, its stakeholders and users

-- to identify cross-country trends regarding policy measures as the crisis evolves
+- identify cross-country trends regarding policy measures as the crisis evolves

 Data have been mainly provided by the Network of Eurofound Correspondents, with quality control carried out by Eurofound staff.
-At present, Eurofound’s regular country updates on developments in working life have been suspended.
 A mapping report, COVID-19: Policy responses across Europe, drawing on the main contents of the database, is now available.

 COVID-19 EU PolicyWatch includes large-scale government measures and wider collective agreements, as well as regional and local initiatives and support measures for smaller groups of workers.
 As the situation is evolving, measures are newly implemented, changed or cancelled and replaced at rapid speed.
-It is planned to update the cases in July and October 2020 with information on the actual uptake of the main measures.
+It is planned to update the cases with information on the actual uptake of the main measures.